Pros / There are an abundance of search types and relationship calculators to find people and connections in large databases.

-Ancestral Quest has several tools for calculating relationships and searching for individuals in a huge database.
+Ancestral Quest has several tools for calculating relationships and searching for individuals.
 There are three different searches available on the toolbar: One icon is reserved for searching individuals and marriages, another for individuals, and a third for relationships.
 While these are useful, this is a redundant feature.
-Many programs have simple customizable searches in one option.
+Many programs have simple customizable searches.

 Another useful feature in Ancestral Quest is the ditto tool.
 For siblings, multiple marriages or any kinds of relationship linking many people to an individual, the ditto tool connects individuals in bulk.
 This allows you to add multiple children to the same couple quickly.
 Also, if you find duplicates in your database, you can combine profiles with the merge tool on the toolbar.

-Ancestral Quest has a problem-spotter feature, but it needs improvement.
+Ancestral Quest's problem-spotter tool is nice to have, but it didn’t function as well as others did in our testing.
 To test this feature, we intentionally listed a child born two years after his mother’s birthdate.
 While this should be an obvious error, the program didn’t catch this flaw in our listing.
-Additionally, it didn’t always point out duplicate entries as other family history software we reviewed did.
+Additionally, it didn’t always point out duplicate entries as other family history software did.

 When it comes to charting, Ancestral Quest is best for professional, academic or record-keeping purposes.
 You can customize the look of your charts with basic color-coding to differentiate family lines.
-The best genealogy software provides vivid, visually appealing backgrounds and templates to create heirlooms and genealogy-related gifts – features Ancestral Quest lacks.
+But unlike some of the best genealogy software, Ancestral Quest lacks vivid, visually appealing backgrounds and templates that would allow you to create stunning heirlooms and genealogy-related gifts.

-Ancestral Quest can create formatted citations based on the sources you enter.
+You can use Ancestral Quest to create formatted citations based on the sources you enter.
 Sources plug in via a blank text field, or you can enter source information through established text fields.
 The program has a long list of source types you can add to your database, but it asks for the same criteria regardless of the citation type.